 But I digress.
 My primary point here was to emphasize the concept of the two-idea approach to story making.
 I feel confident in my appraisal of Martin’s approach.
 I believe that the circumstances under which “A Song of Ice and Fire” were born match those outlined above.

-Two ideas, cleverly combined, to create a unique and compelling story.
+Remember: In the writing process, it takes two ideas, cleverly combined, to create a unique and compelling story.